abdeldjalilhachimi/i18n-module/docs/content/en/routing.md

 <alert type="warning">

-If on `Nuxt` version lower than 2.10.2, and using strategy `prefix_except_default` or `prefix_and_default`, make sure that that the locale matching `defaultLocale` is last in the array of locales.
+If on `Nuxt` version lower than 2.10.2, and using strategy `prefix_except_default` or `prefix_and_default`, make sure that the locale matching `defaultLocale` is last in the array of locales.
 For example:

 </alert>